AnandhiRamaiah/AzIntegrationServices/integration-services.md

   - If the endpoint responds within 3 minutes, Event Grid will attempt to remove the event from the retry queue on a best effort basis but duplicates may still be received.

 - **Disaster Recovery**
-  - Event Grid now has an automatic geo disaster recovery (GeoDR) of meta-data not only for new, but all existing domains, topics, and event subscriptions.
+  - Automatic geo disaster recovery (GeoDR) of meta-data not only for new, but all existing domains, topics, and event subscriptions.
 If an entire Azure region goes down, Event Grid will already have all of your event-related infrastructure metadata synced to a paired region.
 Your new events will begin to flow again with no intervention by you.
   - Disaster recovery is measured with two metrics:
-    - Recovery Point Objective (RPO): the minutes or hours of data that may be lost.
+    - **Recovery Point Objective (RPO)**: the minutes or hours of data that may be lost.
-    - Recovery Time Objective (RTO): the minutes or hours the service may be down.
+    - **Recovery Time Objective (RTO)**: the minutes or hours the service may be down.
   - Event Grid’s automatic failover has different RPOs and RTOs for your metadata (event subscriptions etc.) and data (events)
     - **Recovery point objective (RPO)**
       - **Metadata RPO**: zero minutes.
 Anytime a resource is created in Event Grid, it's instantly replicated across regions.
-When a failover occurs, no metadata is lost.
+When a failover occurs, no metadata is lost
-    - **Data RPO**: If your system is healthy and caught up on existing traffic at the time of regional failover, the RPO for events is about 5 minutes.
+      - **Data RPO**: If your system is healthy and caught up on existing traffic at the time of regional failover, the RPO for events is about 5 minutes
     - **Recovery time objective (RTO)**
-    - **Metadata RTO**: Though generally it happens much more quickly, within 60 minutes, Event Grid will begin to accept create/update/delete calls for topics and subscriptions.
+      - **Metadata RTO**: Though generally it happens much more quickly, within 60 minutes, Event Grid will begin to accept create/update/delete calls for topics and subscriptions
-    - **Data RTO**: Like metadata, it generally happens much more quickly, however within 60 minutes, Event Grid will begin accepting new traffic after a regional failover.
+      - **Data RTO**: Like metadata, it generally happens much more quickly, however within 60 minutes, Event Grid will begin accepting new traffic after a regional failover

 ### Security